ComposableFi/composable/docs/docs/technology/ibc/solana.md

 Yet, not all chains meet these requirements.
 Notably, Solana does not offer state proofs, and instead uses a [simpler mechanism for payment and state verification](https://docs.solana.com/proposals/simple-payment-and-state-verification).
 The AVS for Solana IBC serves as a solution to this problem.

 This [section](../restaking/sol-ibc-avs.md) outlines the approach taken for satisfying IBC requirements without having to extend the ledger implementation.
 This solution can run on any blockchain which offers a Smart Contracts runtime.
 We demonstrate it running on the Solana network and overcoming Solana’s lack of state proofs.

+Audits for the IBC stack on Solana can be found on our [repository](https://github.com/ComposableFi/composable/tree/main/audits/solana-ibc-avs).

+The IBC contract on Solana is currently managed by a 6/10 multisig, comprising both internal team members and external participants, including:

+Don Cryptonium — Community Member
+Polkachu — Validator Operator
+Dan Edlebeck — Advisor, Composable
+Rex St. John — Anza
+Max Kaplan — Edgevana

+This arrangement is temporary, pending the activation of cross-chain governance, after which the contracts will be governed by PICA stakers.
+The primary purpose of the multisig is to ensure contract upgradability.
+## Assets
+Assets entering Solana must also undergo whitelisting due to the constraints of Solana's data types, specifically, the u64 limit, which imposes restrictions on minting large amounts of tokens with large exponents.

+Solana's u64 data type imposes limitations on the minting of tokens with large exponents, affecting assets bridged into Solana.
+Most Cosmos tokens, with 6 decimals, are not affected by Solana's constraints.

+To address this challenge, we have implemented an asset whitelisting contract that ensures compatibility between assets bridged into Solana and Solana's data type constraints.
+Through whitelisting, tokens undergo necessary adjustments, including decimal reduction for tokens exceeding 9 decimals, to guarantee seamless integration within the Solana ecosystem.
+Initially, there will be a 2/4 multisig that has the authority to whitelist accepted assets into the bridge.
+At a later time, PICA governance on Picasso will manage this process.
+It is important to note this multisig is not the owner of the IBC assets that are minted on Solana.

 ## Benefits & Use Cases